wrzasa/rbsim/README.md

 Colored Petri nets designed by K. Jensen, thus ensuring reliable analysis.
 Basic statistics module is included.

+## Usage

+1. Define your model using `RBSim.model` method. model = RBSim.model do

+      # define your model here

+    end
+1. Run simulator:
+    model.run
+1. Collect statistics:
+    model.stats_print

+To collect statistics you can also use
+* `model.stats_summary` to get Hash of summary
+* `model.stats_data` to get Hash with objects holding complete data collected from simulation

 ## Model

-Use RBSim#model to load model described by DSL.
+Use `RBSim.model` to load model described by DSL.
 The model is a set of `process`es that are `put` on `nodes` and communicate over `net`s.
 Processes can be defined by `programs` or directly by blocks, `route`s define sequence of `net`s that should be